UnHumbleBen/dimensionality-reduction/README.md

 we can compare the data side by side
 ![Data comparision](figures/figure6.jpg)

+## PCA for visualization
+Visualizing datasets in 3 dimensions or greater can be cumbersome.
+Therefore, we would want to display the data in 2D even at the cost of losing some information.
+In practice, PCA can reduce the dimensionality of data for visualization purposes.
+The script in **tests/pcaVisualization.m** will aply PCA to a 3-dimensional data to reduce it to 2 dimensions and visualize the result in a 2D scatter plot.
+It can be thought of as a rotation that selects the best view that maximizes the spread of the data.
+(Figure of data in 3D to be added later)
+(Figure of data in 2D to be added later)

 ## To-Do List
 - [X] implement tests/ExampleDataset.m
 - [X] create figure for Example Dataset